 Agrovoltaics holds great promise for developing countries.
 In Mali and The Gambia, a project supported by the German Federal Ministry of Education and Research aims to improve productivity and resilience in the agriculture sector.
 The project plans to construct a 200-kilowatt-peak system in Mali and four smaller systems in The Gambia.

 When considering agrovoltaic systems, we must carefully weigh costs against potential benefits.
-The initial investment for these systems can be substantial, with infrastructure costs often higher than traditional farming or solar installations alone.
+The initial investment in these systems can be substantial, with solar panel costs often higher than traditional energy options.
 However, the long-term economic advantages can be significant, especially for high-value crops.

 For instance, in some Italian regions, potato cultivation could combine with agrovoltaics to achieve profitability without additional financial support.
 Conversely, for lower-revenue cropland activities, the high costs of agrovoltaic infrastructure may require external financial support to be economically viable.